-When writing an essay in college knowing where the redundancy is can be confusing.
+Knowing where the redundancy is can be confusing when writing an essay in college.
 Ever feel like your essays are a bit too wordy?
 You’re not alone!
-Sometimes, we end up saying the same thing over and over without even realizing that it is full of completely irrelevant sentences that we are writing in an essay.
+Sometimes, we say the same thing repeatedly without even realizing it is full of completely irrelevant sentences we write in an essay.

-But fear not! getting to understand how to cut out the extra redundant writing is very much more important, and it’s easier than you might think.
-We’ll break down some simple ways to get rid of redundancy in your writing, so you can get your point across clearly and impress your professors with a good written paper.
-Let’s first understand what is redundancy first of all.
+But fear not!
+Understanding how to cut out the extra redundant writing is much more critical and easier than you think.
+We’ll break down some simple ways to eliminate redundancy in your writing, so you can get your point across clearly and impress your professors with a well-written paper.
+Let’s first understand what redundancy is all.

 What is redundancy in writing